Sample Answer

 Aaron Feuerstein Case Study

 In making this decision, Feuerstein was ethical.
-He considered the value of the employees to be an important factor to protect.
-By choosing to pay the employees even though they were not working at the time, Feuerstein demonstrated ethical behavior on a personal level.
+He considered the value of the employees to be an essential factor to protect.
+Feuerstein demonstrated ethical behavior on a personal level by paying the employees even though they were not working there.
 Personal ethics are values and principles that a person chooses to follow (Weiss, 2014).
-His decision was based on his personal beliefs that it was his responsibility to value the company’s employees.
+His decision was based on his belief that his responsibility was to value the company’s employees.
 The fact that his decision led to negative consequences for the company does not make his decision any less ethical.
 Good ethics is a factor that contributes to success but is not a guarantee for success.
 Employees’ good treatment is undoubtedly a factor that contributes to business success.
-It is important to take a chance at good ethics, even though some of the stakeholders may be negatively affected.
-According to utilitarian ethics, a moral decision is one that has the most utility (Ferrell & Fraedrich, 2015).
+Taking a chance at good ethics is essential, even though some stakeholders may be negatively affected.
+According to utilitarian ethics, a moral decision has the most utility (Ferrell & Fraedrich, 2015).
 At the time, Feuerstein’s decision had the most utility.
+Are any CEOs today prepared to do the same thing if faced with a similar crisis?
+If you do not see anyone in today’s business world modeling Feuerstein, state why.

 References